 Show file extensions in Windows.
 Windows does not show file extensions by default, but you can change that setting by clicking the “View” tab in File Explorer, then checking the box to show file extensions.
 While this won’t stop cybercriminals from spoofing file extensions, at least you’ll be able to see the spoofed extensions and avoid opening those malicious files.

-Invest in a good cybersecurity program.
-In the event that you click on a bad link or attachment, don't worry, a good cybersecurity program will be able to alert you to the threat, stop the download and prevent malware from getting a foothold on your system or network.
-Malwarebytes, for example, has cybersecurity products for Windows, Mac, and Chromebook.
-Business users, we've got you covered too.
+Invest in a good antivirus program.
+In the event that you click on a bad link or attachment, don’t worry, a good antivirus program will be able to alert you to the threat, stop the download and prevent malware from getting a foothold on your system or network.
+Malwarebytes, for example, has antivirus/anti-malware products that you can try free before subscribing.

 For more reading about spoofing and all the latest news on cyberthreats, visit the Malwarebytes Labs blog.